Real estate syndications bring together investors such as these folks.

 Disclaimer: This content is for informational purposes only, you should not construe any such information as legal, tax, investment, financial, or other advice.
 Nothing contained on our site constitutes a solicitation, recommendation, endorsement, or offer by ButterflyMX or any third-party service provider.
 ButterflyMX is not a financial adviser.
 You should always seek independent legal, financial, taxation, or other advice from a licensed professional.

-Are you looking to invest in real estate without experiencing the trouble of developing property and managing it yourself?
-Real estate syndications may relieve many of the burdens of real estate development.
+Are you looking to take advantage of real estate investment opportunities without experiencing the troubles of real estate development and management yourself?
+A real estate syndication investment may relieve many of the burdens of real estate investing.
 And they do this while also providing opportunities for a healthy return on your investment.

-In this post, we explore the real estate syndication structure.
+In this post, we explore the real estate syndication structure and provide a real estate syndication example.
 Next, we go over whether real estate syndications are good investments.
 Finally, we compare and contrast real estate syndications with REITs.

 This post covers: